Connecticut Second-Degree Strangulation Lawyer

 After an arrest for strangulation, a temporary restraining or protective order is usually issued which prevents the individual charged from entering the premises of, or having any kind of contact with, the alleged victim.
 An individual charged has the right to be heard in court regarding the terms of any protective subsequent orders and challenge the protective order at any time during their criminal case.

-Contact a Connecticut Second-Degree Strangulation Attorney
+Get in Touch with a Connecticut Second-Degree Strangulation Attorney

 If you have been charged with strangulation in the second degree, then it is important to act quickly to file motions to preserve evidence.
 Contact a Connecticut second-degree strangulation lawyer to get started toward achieving the best possible outcome in your case.